 It has never happened before but we were bored.
 We had dinner at 5PM at the Contemporary so even thought we had 3 hours to burn, it was not enough time to go back to the Boardwalk and back.
 Our normal go-to’s around the monorail resort loop such as all the bars (Trader Sam’s!) were closed.
 Going to Disney Springs felt like a walking advertisement for getting COVID, especially on a weekend, so that was out.
 So instead, we walked to the Contemporary and found ourselves an isolated outdoor place to sit – where the walkway to Bay Lake is, there is a large balcony and chairs.
 We sat and watched the bustle of Magic Kingdom and the monorails from afar.

 The Contemporary is blessed with some great dining experiences.
 We ate at California Grill the night before and tonight was at The Wave, growing in popularity each time we visit – and for good reason!
-Dare I say, for the first time we actually preferred our meal at The Wave to California Grill… there I said it and I wonder if it would every happen again but dang, The Wave knocked it out of the park.
-Read about our dining experience here – coming soon!
+Dare I say, for the first time we actually preferred our meal at The Wave to California Grill… there I said it and I wonder if it would ever happen again but dang, The Wave knocked it out of the park.
+(Update: The Wave has now been transformed into Steakhouse 71 which is also a great spot to eat!)

 Thankfully Magic Kingdom was open a bit later and the buses were still operational when we were done dinner so we walked back to the bus station by the entrance of the park and made our journey back to the Boardwalk.
 Our flight was early in the morning so we took one final lap around the Boardwalk, sucking every last bit of magic out that we could before we returned home.